This is the simplest tutorial on how to add or update maps to your Garmin Sat Nav.

 The easiest thing to do is to find the map of your interest ready to use in .img format.
-So select your map from this link (once you find the one you need, click on the Provider column), only make sure that it says Yes in Routable column.
-In my case I wanted France so I download the map from the following website.
+So select your map from this link (once you find the one you need, click on the Provider column), only make sure that it says Yes in the Routable column.
+In my case I wanted France so I downloaded the map from the following website.
 There you click on Europe Maps and then Benelux & France.

 That’s it!
 Your browser will start downloading a .zip (if it is compressed) or a .img file.
 In my case the file is called “Benelux & France-IMG-UL.zip“, and it is around 600MB.

 Clarification: If you cannot find your map in the link above, follow the following steps: